Estate Planning & Wealth Preservation

 What Does an Estate Planner Do?

-When you work with an attorney from Garcia Law, PLLC, for your estate planning needs, you will benefit from their knowledge, insight, and experience.
+When you work with an attorney from Garcia Law, PL, for your estate planning needs, you will benefit from their knowledge, insight, and experience.
 Estate planning lawyers assist their clients with a number of estate planning needs, both for themselves and for others who may have passed away without an adequate estate plan set up.

 An estate planning attorney can help you with the many estate planning documents that need to be completed to get your affairs in order.
 These include last wills and testaments, trusts, power of attorney, health care directives, and more.